 Why I Started Silent-ology

-I discovered silent film not too long ago.
+I discovered silent film about a decade ago.
 It struck a chord with me that no other genre ever has.
 It opened my eyes to new forms of expression, new perspectives, and a new appreciation for history–history that can actually be seen.
 Just think about that!
 Watching these early films is the closest we can ever get to travelling back in time.
 No other past era in history had ever been recorded for our eyes.
 Silent films are an indescribable gift.

 The more silents I watched and the more I read about the era the more fascinating it all became–and the more fun information there was to share and discuss.
 Soon it was clear–I just had to crack open my laptop and start writing about it.

 - All Silent-ology content has been written/designed by me, unless stated otherwise.
 Some of the vintage magazine/newspaper images were also clipped by yours truly.